@grabjs/superapp-sdk

 case 403:

-// call IdentityModule.authorize() then ScopeModule.reloadScopes() before retrying
+// Missing OAuth scope - call IdentityModule.authorize() then ScopeModule.reloadScopes()

 break;